osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 2. Execute a DELETE command to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components/<ComponentId>`

-    **Note:** An empty DELETE command must be made against the Id of the component to be deleted.
+    **Note:** An empty DELETE command must be made against the Id of the component to be deleted. <br> `5590` is the default port number.
+If you selected a different port number, replace it with that value.

-      Example using curl - Delete OpcUa1 adapter component
+      Example using curl **Delete OpcUa1 adapter component**:

       ```bash
       curl -X DELETE "http://localhost:5590/api/v1/configuration/system/components/OpcUa1"